MIC-DKFZ/miccai2024_cl-detection2024/README.md

 # Efficient Heatmap-based Cephalometric Landmark Detection with Soft Dice Loss

 ## Usage
-To set up the environment using conda, please run `conda env create -f environment.yaml` abd activate using `conda activate cldet24env`.
+To set up the environment using conda, please run `conda env create -f environment.yaml` and activate using `conda activate cldet24env`.

 To download our model weights, please run `bash download_model_checkpoint.sh` in the folder, or use directly the [following link](https://hub.dkfz.de/s/59WPXY3ZiaktRbS).